Characters of the Marvel Cinematic Universe: A–L: Arishem

 Arishem (voiced by David Kaye) is a Celestial who created the Deviants, and later the Eternals once the Deviants rebelled against their programming.
-Awesome in scale, Arishem communicates with only one member of a given group of ten Eternals: on Earth, this is Ajak, and later Sersi after Ajak's death.
+He communicates with only one member of a given group of ten Eternals: on Earth, this is Ajak, and later Sersi after Ajak's death.
 After the Emergence is stopped, Arishem takes Sersi, Phastos, and Kingo away for judgement, vowing to spare Earth only if their memories show that humanity is worth sparing.